Wendy-B-Hub/WYSIWYG-slate.js/README.md

 ## data fetch from database

-in order to fecth data and render data parallelly, we use `useQuery` hook
+in order to fecth data and render data parallelly, we use `useQuery` hook in `fetchData.jsx`

 the index of main react project